How to keep your bones healthy at any age

 Make sure children are getting plenty of calcium in their diet to grow strong, healthy bones.
 Weight-bearing exercise might be found through running and playing outside, or through organised sports like tennis or gymnastics.

-The teen years are a time of growth, with teenagers building up to a quarter of their adult bones mass during these years.
+Adolescence is a time of growth, with teenagers building up to a quarter of their adult bones mass during the peak growth years.

 Just like during childhood, teenagers should continue to consume plenty of calcium-rich foods and drinks, with their daily calcium requirement more than double that of their early years.
 Teenagers should also continue to exercise, strengthening their growing bones.